MarkSpec — Markdown Flavor Specification

 Entry rules (MSL-R*) activate on any file containing - [DISPLAY_ID] entry

 blocks.
-Traceability rules (MSL-T*) activate on typed entries only.
-Glossary
+Traceability rules (MSL-T*) activate on entries carrying an identity

-rules (MSL-G*) activate only on glossary documents.
-Summary rules (MSL-S*)
+attribute.
+Glossary rules (MSL-G*) activate only on glossary documents.

 Part 7 — Formatting Rules